Gamification is the buzzword today, it seems like we all have this in mind. But when do we use survey gamification?

 Lottery or Guaranteed Incentive

-When it comes to giving away the reward, you could decide to deliver it to everybody, or use some kind of random algorithm to determine the winners.
+When it comes to giving away the reward, you could decide to deliver it to everybody.
+You could also use probability to draw a winner.

 Researches have shown that both types work the same, and will result in similar response rate.